 By understanding what is a chatbot and how it works, more and more businesses are deploying bots to convert users to customers, drive sales, and improve the overall consumer experience.
 You can find chatbots use cases and examples across all industries and business functions such as customer service, sales, marketing, or even for internal process automation.

-Here are the key use cases of how customers are getting the most out of chatbots
+Here are the key use cases of how customers are getting the most out of chatbots.

-Top AI Chatbot use cases
+Top chatbots use cases and examples

-- To know about products and services
+- To know more about products or services

-- Technical support
+- Technical support assistance

 - Billing and pricing information